hammad93/time_crypt/README.md

   - The application will have a setting to enable saving the passcode to your exposed IP address, it is off by default.
 2. Enter the code into your padlock(s) and lock the safe.
 3. Check the status of the lock and unlock time.
 All time unlocked codes will automatically be exposed.
-  - To decrypt from an anonymous source, the SaaS can read the message saved in step 1 and return if it's past the lock time.
+  - To decrypt from an anonymous source, the SaaS can reads the message saved in step 1 in the `unlock` api and return the passcode if it's past the lock time.

 Although the number of digits can be configured, the 8 digits that were meant to be "forgotten" is based on Miller's law that humans are able to remember about 7, plus or minus 2, objects in their short-term memory.
 8 digits were also chosen because of the lack of availability of commerical locks and safes with more than 8 digits for their unlock combinations.